hencoappel/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--entrypoints.<name>.http.tls.options`:
 Default TLS options for the routers linked to the entry point.

+`--entrypoints.<name>.http.tls.store`:
+Default certificate store for the routers linked to the entry point.

 `--entrypoints.<name>.http2.maxconcurrentstreams`:
 Specifies the number of concurrent streams per connection that each client is allowed to initiate.
 (Default: ```250```)